sapirshuker/home-assignment/README.md

 # Sapir Shuker Home Assignment

 ### API
-my service should include the following API:
+my service include the following API:

 ##### 1. GET /tweets?query=YOUR_STRING
 This endpoint should get a string and return the 10 latest tweets from according to YOUR_STRING